chai-toronto/chai-toronto.github.io/README.md

 - `bibtex`: Copy from the ACM DL, not from Google.
 - `caption`: This will go under the image on the project detail page.
 - `citation`: Copy from the ACM DL, not from Google.
-- `conference`: This should be in the format: ACM International Joint Conference on Pervasive and Ubiquitous Computing (UbiComp), 2011
 - `date`: Publication/presentation date
 - `image`: Hi res image for the project detail page (accompanies `caption`).
 Add to `images/pubs/`.
 - `news`: (optional) List of different press releases, which contains